CodePushGo/website/src/content/blog/en/capacitor-community-forums-for-plugin-developers.md

 ### Official Docs

-Capacitor's official documentation is a go-to resource.
+React Native's official documentation is a go-to resource.
 It includes API references, plugin templates, migration guides, and security tips.
 Plus, tools for real-time updates are available to make development even smoother.

 ### Plugin Libraries